 - Threat intelligence data.

-Integrated Solutions: Use solutions that combine performance monitoring with threat detection and response capabilities.
+Integrated Solutions: Use solutions that combine full network visibility and performance monitoring with threat detection and response capabilities.

 Benefit: Issues can be more easily identified and security enhanced through situational awareness.